 All smiles after an hour long session discussing bylaws.
 No shortage of leadership, strength and energy with this group.

 Building a co-operative business takes a lot of work.
-Coordinating people and maintaining momentum can be a lot like herding cats, and finding the delicate balance between keeping people excited about developing a business and completing the necessary paperwork to incorporate is a tough job – one that requires tons of dedication, a wee bit of charisma and an elephant-skin tolerance for the tedious.
+Coordinating people and maintaining momentum can be a lot like herding cats, and finding the delicate balance between keeping people excited about developing a business and completing the necessary co-operative incorporation documents is a tough job.
+These “noinky” bits require tons of dedication, a wee bit of charisma and an elephant-skin tolerance for the tedious.

-Completing incorporation documents can be boring.
+Completing your co-op’s incorporation documents can be boring.
 We know.

 One of the services Co-operatives First provides is assistance developing foundational documents, like articles of incorporation and bylaws.
 While our community engagement coordinators get excited by these ‘noinky’ steps in the development process, not everyone shares their enthusiasm for procedure.

 Most people skim over the finer points of a notice required for shareholders to vote on a change to bylaws or the specific duties of a board chair.
 But these are vitally important for the successful operation of co-operative businesses.
 Ensuring bylaws are thorough and well-articulated can help avoid serious challenges down the road.

 Some people like the “noinky” bits.
 Find those people and recruit them.

 Take solace in the fact that some people actually like co-operative incorporation documents.
 Identifying these people and actively recruiting them to the business development project will help the rest of the project team focus on the parts they excel at.
 While everyone should engage in ensuring their needs and concerns are captured by the incorporation documents, it’s important momentum isn’t lost by getting stuck in the weeds.
 Allow people better off pushing other parts of the business forward to skip the details.

 Not all of your co-op’s incorporation documents are sleep inducing.
 Highlight them.